 In this article we round up the best hard drives for every Mac owner, whether your priority is portability, speed, ruggedness, extra features or value for money.
 Below the reviews we've got general buying advice that explains what you should be looking for.

 Rather than the neon-orange rubber bumper of the Rugged drives, the new Mobile Drives are wrapped in smart aluminium.
-They're available in two colours: 'moon silver' and, of course, 'space grey' that is intended to match the latest Mac models (and is only sold through the online Apple Store).
+They're available in two colours: 'moon silver' and, of course, 'space grey' that is intended to match the latest Mac models.
 The 'diamond cut' design simply refers to the exaggerated angular edges and corners; looks aside, the aluminium casing feels really sturdy - in fact, the 5TB model that we tested weighs in at 400g, and could give someone a serious concussion if you whacked them over the head with it.

 There are smaller and lighter alternatives, though, depending on how much storage you need.
-Prices start at £70/$75 for a Mobile Drive with 1TB storage, while the 2TB model costs £95/$100.
 Those two drives measure just 10mm thick, 88mm wide and 122mm long, and weigh a more modest 200g.

 The Mobile Drive has a single USB-C port on the back, but LaCie includes cables for both USB-C and the older USB 3.0, so you can use the drive with any Mac or PC.